 Timing is of the essence.
 You don’t want to miss your window of opportunity because you’ve spent too much attempting to get pregnant without medical support.
 See When to Seek Help to know when it’s time to see a fertility specialist.
 Early intervention offers the best possible chance at a positive outcome.

 Myth #5: You should try to conceive for 6 months to a year before using an at-home fertility test.

 Fact: “If ever, I always tell my patients, these tests should only be used in the early stages of trying to conceive.
 If you are under 35 years old and have been having unprotected intercourse for a year without conception, it’s time to complete a fertility evaluation.
 If you’re 35 to 39 with regular cycles and no pregnancy after 6 months of unprotected intercourse, a fertility evaluation is warranted.
-The same is true if you’re 40 or over after 3 months of unprotected intercourse.
+If you’re 40 or over, a fertility evaluation is warranted immediately.
 See Do You Know How Your Doctor Defines “Trying to Conceive” to learn more.

 Myth #6: Using an at-home fertility test will save you money.